react-declarative/react-declarative/docs/Readme.md

 ### 2. handler

-It should be a function (can return a promise) or a reference to the component's state.
+It should be a function (can return a promise) or a reference for fetching the component's state.
 It is used to connect the component to the server or mock data.
 Through variable context composition, you can reach the `id` from the route.

 ### 3. fallback